 About the group

-The Science and Technical Advisory Group oversees the scientific evidence for freshwater policy development including water quality attributes.
+The Science and Technical Advisory Group oversees the scientific evidence for freshwater policy development.
 The establishment of this group draws on useful discussions between freshwater scientists about policy development and the science behind the National Policy Statement for Freshwater Management (Freshwater NPS).

 This group provides and technical advice on the Essential Freshwater work programme and other Ministry for the Environment work.
 It has a role in ensuring the interpretation of the science for policy development is accurate.
 It also helps improve protocols to better manage the incorporation of science into the policy process.

 - Ken Taylor – Our Land and Water National Science Challenge (Chair)

 - Dr Adam Canning – Fish and Game

 - Dr Bev Clarkson – Manaaki Whenua Landcare Research

 - Dr Bryce Cooper – NIWA

 - Dr Chris Daughney – Ministry for the Environment

 - Dr Clive Howard-Williams – NIWA

 - Prof. Ian Hawes – University of Waikato

 - Prof. Jenny Webster-Brown – Lincoln University and University of Canterbury

 - Dr Joanne Clapcott – Cawthron Institute

 - Dr Jon Roygard – Horizons Regional Council

 - Dr Marc Schallenberg – University of Otago – Past President of New Zealand Freshwater Sciences Society

 - Dr Mike Joy – Victoria University of Wellington

 - Prof. Russell Death – Massey University

 Members have been appointed to this group because of their personal insight, skills and expertise, not as representatives of any organisation.

 Kahui Wai Māori members who are also on the Science and Technical Advisory Group are:

 - Dr Tanira Kingi